-Project Lead the Way is a nationally recognized high school pre-engineering curriculum designed to help students develop better problem-solving skills by immersing them in real-world engineering challenges.
-The courses all use project-based, hands-on experiences to teach students the key elements and skills of engineering and technology-based careers.
-By completing a series of Project Lead the Way courses, students will be preparing themselves for the demanding rigor of two- year engineering technology and four-year engineering programs.
-The following courses are included in this program:
+Project Lead the Way is a nationally recognized, high school pre-engineering curriculum designed to help students develop better problem-solving skills by immersing them in real-world engineering challenges.
+The course uses all project-based, hands-on experiences to teach students the key elements and skills of engineering and technology-based careers.
+By completing a series of Project Lead the Way courses, students will be preparing themselves for the demanding rigor of two-year engineering technology and four-year engineering program.
+The following courses are included in the program:

-9 th 10 th 11 th 12 th Introduction to Engineering Design [TM] Principles of Engineering Introduction to Engineering Design [TM] Principles of Engineering
+9th 10th 11th 12th Intro to Engineer Design TM Principles of Engineering Intro to Engineer Design TM Principles of Engineering

-ACE : Architectural Construction & Engineering Academy
+ACE: Architectural Construction & Engineering Academy